5 Things Consultants Can Learn From Healthcare Clients

 To better understand what U.S. hospitals and health systems look for in successful relationships with third-party consulting firms, HIMSS conducted a survey across 100 respondents responsible for evaluating, approving, and/or managing consulting firm relationships for the U.S. hospital or health system at which they work.

-Join us for a live webinar to hear key results and ask questions
+Join this On-Demand webinar to hear key results and questions

 So what can healthcare consultants glean from this study?
 Here are five things that consulting organizations can learn from healthcare clients seeking ongoing project work: